Emergence of Local Ordering and Mesoscale Giant Number Fluctuations in Active Turbulence

-\acknowledgements{ We thank S. Mukherjee, S. Ray, and P. Perlekar for helpful discussions.
+\textit{Acknowledgements} --- We thank S. Mukherjee, S.S.
+Ray, P. Perlekar, S. Musacchio, and S. Islam for helpful discussions.
 These simulations were performed on the IITH NVIDIA V100 GPU cluster, Param Seva supercomputers through the National Supercomputing Mission, and the IITH Kanad clusters.
-KK acknowledges the TCS Foundation for financial support through the Research fellowship program (TCS/17/23-24/P49) KVK is grateful for funding from the Simons' Collaboration on Wave Turbulence (award No. 651459).
-A. G. acknowledges SERB-DST (India) Projects MTR/2022/000232, CRG/2023/007056-G, DST (India) grant no. DST/NSM/R\&D\_HPC\_Applications/2021/05 and grant no. SR/FST/PSI-215/2016, and IITH for Seed Grant No. IITH/2020/09 for financial support. }
+KK acknowledges the TCS Foundation for financial support through the Research fellowship program (TCS/17/23-24/P49).
+KVK is grateful for funding from the Simons' Collaboration on Wave Turbulence (award No. 651471).
+A. G. acknowledges SERB-DST (India) Projects MTR/2022/000232, CRG/2023/007056-G, DST (India) grant no. DST/NSM/R\&D\_HPC\_Applications/2021/05 and grant no. SR/FST/PSI-215/2016, and IITH for Seed Grant No. IITH/2020/09 for financial support.

 \onecolumngrid \definecolor{orange}{RGB}{255,127,0} \definecolor{blue2}{RGB}{33,114,173} {S\arabic{equation}}

 {S\arabic{figure}} {S\arabic{section}}